 x is prime.

 def is_prime(x): # If x is less than 2, it is not prime by definition if x < 2: return False # Go though all the numbers between 2 and x (x excluded) for i in range(2, x): # If the remainder of x divided by i is zero if x % i == 0: # Then i is a divisor of x, so x is not prime return False # If we found no divisor, then x is prime return True

-Second, we go though all numbers between 1 and N one by one, and call
+Second, we go through all numbers between 0 and N one by one, and call

-def all_primes(n): # Variable that will contain all the prime numbers primes = # Go though all the numbers between 0 and n (n included) for i in range(0, n+1): # If the number i is prime if is_prime(i): # Then add it to the list primes.append(i) # Return all prime numbers return primes
+def all_primes(n): # List that will contain all prime numbers primes = # Go though all numbers between 0 and n (n included) for i in range(0, n+1): # If the number i is prime, then add it to the list if is_prime(i): primes.append(i) # Return all prime numbers return primes

 And we are done!
 Let's run our program a few times while measuring how long it takes.

-for loops that need to go though many iterations.
-The time complexity of this algorithm is O(N2).
+for loops that both need to go through many iterations.
+The time complexity of this algorithm is O(N2), which is not great.